Overview Symptoms How it happensHow is it diagnosed? Treatments

 - Narrow band UVB is the more commonly used form of phototherapy.
 Patients usually visit a treatment centre with a UV machine two to three times per week for a treatment course of two to three months.

-- Psoralen and UVA (PUVA) combines psoralen (a treatment that makes the skin more sensitive to light) in either a tablet or bath form with UVA light.
+- Psoralen and UVA (PUVA) combines psoralen (a treatment that makes the skin more sensitive to light) in either a tablet, ointment or bath form with UVA light.
 Availability is limited.

 There are also several treatments taken by mouth, which are mainly used when topical treatments have failed or when there is a large amount of skin affected: